Quadriffis/immortal-millionaire/3 - increase muscle strength.md

 I started experimenting with all sorts of exercises, mostly in the gym.
 After listening to a podcast featuring Pavel Tsatsuline I obtained some of his books.
 In particular one called The Naked Warrior.

 This book caught my eye because it focussed on bodyweight training only.
-The appeal of that approach to me is that I can keep practicing when traveling or am otherwise unable to got to a gym.
+The appeal of that approach to me is that I can keep practicing when traveling or am otherwise unable to go to a gym.

 The book focussed on only 2 exercises: